On Heart O' the Hills' "Seminar Day" campers can learn about other cultures and traditions.

 Of the many fun games and activities Longhorn offers, its blob on the lake is an undeniable trademark.
 To make things clear, Camp Longhorn is actually credited with inventing the exhilarating activity.
 If you’ve never had the opportunity to experience the excitement (and brief, adrenaline-rushing fear) of a blob, just imagine a giant trampoline.

-As one camper (or several) jump on one end of the massive water installation, the camper on the edge of it gets thrown high up in the air before splashing into the water below.
+As one camper (or several) jumps on one end of the massive water installation, the camper on the edge of it gets thrown high up in the air before splashing into the water below.

 Unlike many other camps, Longhorn’s focus is more on participation and leadership than on competition.
-So it should come as no surprise that there is a “Longhorn Rangers” leadership and adventure program for 10th grade boy campers.
+So it should come as no surprise that there is a “Longhorn Rangers” leadership and adventure program for 10th-grade boy campers.

 Those boys who participate in the program get to travel via bus to Colorado and New Mexico with a myriad of activities to check off along the way, like camping, fishing, and rock climbing.
 After completing the two weeks of bus travel and activities, they return to camp to put their leadership skills into practice as counselors and teachers.

 Drive down Highway 39 in the evening hours, and you’ll find this camp marked by its glowing “Mystic” sign atop a hill they call Sky High.
-Because Camp Mystic was founded 1926, many campers can say that their mothers, aunts, cousins, grandmothers and sometimes even great-grandmothers attended the camp as children.
+Because Camp Mystic was founded in 1926, many campers can say that their mothers, aunts, cousins, grandmothers, and sometimes even great-grandmothers attended the camp as children.

-The Guadalupe River splits the more than 700-acre campgrounds, and provides a refreshing reprieve from the hot and steamy days that only get worse as the summer wears on.
+The Guadalupe River splits the more than 700-acre campgrounds and provides a refreshing reprieve from the hot and steamy days that only get worse as the summer wears on.
 Mystic offers a number of sports and activities for campers to participate in daily, many of which revolve around the river.

 Girls are also members of one of two teams that compete in sports and games throughout each term.
 One of the teams is declared the crowning champion at the end of each term.